LqYe/Yelp/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. How to better use closure pattern to communicate between views and view controllers
 2. Better ways to store and retrieve user settings/filterrs
+3. How to add views programatically with auto layout constraints.

 ## Video Walkthrough